-A more detailed description of the steps necessary for declaring an interdisciplinary major is available from the Provost’s Office and on the college’s website.
+Here is a detailed description of the steps necessary for declaring an interdisciplinary major.

-- In preparing proposals, students should keep in close touch with their intended advisors and should have each advisor send a supporting statement to the chair of the Interdisciplinary Studies Committee indicating agreement to work with the applicant until the completion of the proposed major.
+In preparing proposals, students should keep in close touch with their intended advisors and should have each advisor send a supporting statement to the Director of Interdisciplinary Studies Committee indicating agreement to work with the applicant until the completion of the proposed major.

 A student may design an interdisciplinary minor that integrates perspectives from several academic disciplines, although the manner in which such integration is accomplished will vary with the minor and may include special projects.

-Final approval of these minors rests with the Interdisciplinary Studies Committee.
-The committee evaluates proposals for minor concentrations after they have been approved by the faculty member(s) consenting to serve as minor advisor(s).
+Final approval of these minors rests with the Director of Interdisciplinary Studies.
+The director evaluates proposals for minor concentrations after they have been approved by the faculty member(s) consenting to serve as minor advisor(s).
 Deadline for application is four weeks before the last day of classes if the application is to be acted on that semester.

 A more detailed description of the steps necessary for declaring an interdisciplinary minor is available from the Provost’s Office and on the college’s website.

 A descriptive and appropriate title.